This website has browser limitations. It is recommended that you use a browser such as Edge, Chrome, Safari or Firefox.

 If your skin is sensitive, choose a cream containing vitamin C: it will be less concentrated and therefore better tolerated by the skin.
 On the other hand, the cream will bring comfort, hydration, elasticity and radiance.

-For an even stronger action and visible results, combine the vitamin C serum with a vitamin C cream!
+For even stronger action and visible results, combine the vitamin C serum with a vitamin C cream!

 Yodi tips:

-- Apply your vitamin C care products in the morning and/or evening to clean, dry skin.
+- Apply your vitamin C skin care products in the morning and/or evening to clean, dry skin.
 If you choose to apply it only once a day, choose the morning to benefit even more from its sun protection properties.

 - Don't panic: vitamin C is not photosensitizing.
 On the contrary, it reduces the skin's sensitivity to UV rays!